 Groundhog Day scene - Bill Murray - Phil's Piano solo

 Grant had guitar lessons from British composer Paul Englishby to create this cringey scene from About a Boy.
 Sure, the actor’s playing and singing are musically questionable, but we want this scene to be horribly awkward – and that’s exactly what Grant gives us.

 Hugh Grant - "Killing me softly" in About a boy

 Weisz’s role in The Brothers Bloom required her to play accordion, violin, guitar and banjo in the space of 10 seconds – so she had lessons in all four instruments.
 It isn’t totally clear whether the music we hear in the film is actually played by Weisz, but the accuracy of her fingering certainly gives a good impression of it.

 Before Paul Englishby taught guitar to Hugh Grant, he was busy making sure Nicholas Cage’s mandolin skills were in ship-shape for Captain Corelli’s Mandolin.

 “Cage actually played it and there is lots of footage of him doing that.
 It was incredible,” said Englishby.
 “He really is very talented.
 Nicolas used to go away for the weekend.
 He had a private jet and one weekend he asked me to go to Venice with him so he could have his music lessons.”

 Captain Corelli's Mandolin ''Palegia's Song''

 But not all actors have braved the real deal…

-Despite his loveability, there’s no way Walken could have passed off this illogical bowing action as authentic.
+Despite his lovability, there’s no way Walken could have passed off this illogical cello-bowing action as authentic.
 We’d suggest a direct line to Yo-Yo Ma for the sequel…